Esoa9c/Pong/README.md

 # Pong
-A game of Pong created using html and c#
+A game of Pong created using html and c#.